 sudo apt update

 Tailscale stores node keys and state in /var/lib/tailscale/.
-Remove that directory if you want a fully clean slate:
+Remove that directory only if you want a fully clean slate:

 This deletes all Tailscale node keys and network state.
 The device will need to re-authenticate after a fresh install.